 This particularly applies to anticoagulants such as Warfarin, Apixaban, Eliquis and Plavix (Clopidogrel).

 Low dose Aspirin is rarely ceased before surgery.

 You should bring all your medications with you to the hospital.

 Patients who will undergo any surgical procedure are encouraged to quit smoking and stop using tobacco products at least two weeks before the procedure, and to make a commitment to be a non-smoker after the procedure.
 Ideally, the patient should quit smoking at least eight weeks prior to surgery.
 Quitting smoking before surgery helps the patient recover more quickly from surgery.
 There are several smoking cessation programs available in the community.
 The patient should ask their GP for more information and help if he or she needs help quitting smoking before surgery.

 The patient should eat right, rest, and exercise as normal before surgery, unless given other instructions.
 The patient should try to get enough sleep to build up energy for the surgery.

 Wound infection minimisation

-The health care team may advise the patient to shower with a special disinfecting soap the evening before the surgery.
+The health care team may advise the patient to shower with a special disinfecting soap or wipes the evening before the surgery.
 Some patients who are at high risk of wound infection and who are having elective surgery, may require topical nasal antibiotics to clear any bacteria they may be carrying in their nose.